Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 - Health Points (HP): the amount of damage a unit can take before being destroyed

-- Reward Points (RP): the amount of Victory Points awarded to your opponent when the unit is destroyed.

 Units cannot act the turn they are summoned (unless specified otherwise on the card text).

 Units have 3 Action Points (called AP) that refreshes every turn.
 AP are used by the unit to perform actions.